MissVeronica/UM-Backend-Local-Language/README.md

-# UM-Backend-Local-Language
+# UM Backend Local Language
-Extension to Ultimate Member for Addition of Browser or Local Language support to UM Backend.
+Extension to Ultimate Member for Addition of Browser or User Profile Local Language support to UM Backend.